diffpy/diffpy.github.io/index.rst

 .. include:: abbreviations.txt

-This is an open-source project to develop python software modules for diffraction and the study of the atomic structure of materials.
+This is an open-source project to develop python software for diffraction and the study of the atomic structure of materials.
 It is the home of the `Diffpy-CMI <products/diffpycmi.html>`_
 Complex Modeling framework, a modular software framework for robust and extensible